 The Honda 2800 watt generator comes in two models: the black panel EG2800i and the silver panel EB2800i.
-The silver one has four GFCI protected outlets, the GFCI making it OSHA job site compliant, while the black one has two outlets and a 30 amp plug, none of which are GFCI protected.
+The silver unit has four GFCI protected outlets, the GFCI making it OSHA job site compliant.
+The black unit has two outlets and a 30 amp plug, none of which are GFCI protected.

 How much power do you need?

-A 2000 watt generator that puts out 1600 running watts can usually run one 15 amp tool or one tool plus depending on the amps.
-But the extra 700 running and 600 starting watts you get with the 2800 is enough to run two tools plus, in one portable package.
+If you’re wondering, a 2200 watt generator that puts out 1800 running watts can run one 15 amp tool, or one tool plus depending on the amps.
+But the extra 700 running and 600 starting watts of the 2800 is enough to run two tools plus.
+And with cordless tools taking over the job site, I’m seeing the 2800 replace louder, less portable generators.

 The Honda 2800 watt generator weighs 67 lbs.
-Filling up the 2.1 gallon gas tank brings the weight up to about 80 lbs.
-Still a portable weight but the cube shape of the generator does make it an awkward lift.
+Filling up the 2.1 gallon gas tank brings the weight up to around 80 lbs.
+For me, this is still a portable weight.
+But the cube shape of the generator does make it an awkward lift.

-Honda’s wheel kit adds a few pounds, but it gets the generator off the ground making it easier to load and unload.
-The arms do not lock open, offering no leverage to walk the generator over obstacles.
-And for some reason the wheel kit comes with rear legs that catch on everything you try to pull it over.
-After awhile I just cut the rear legs off and it pulls much better now.
+Honda’s wheel kit (sold separately) adds weight, but it gets the generator off the ground making it easier to load and unload.
+Unlike other Honda wheel kits, the arms on this one do not lock open, thus offering no leverage to walk the generator over obstacles.
+Moreover, the wheel kit comes with rear legs that catch on everything you try to pull it over.
+Eventually, I just cut the rear legs off, and it pulls much better now.

-The black model has a fuel gauge.
-The silver does not.
-Both are inverter generators that produce stable power, safe for sensitive electronics.
-There’s an output indicator that doubles as a blink hour meter registering 100 hour blocks up to 500 hours.
+The black model has a fuel gauge, whereas silver does not.
+Both are inverter generators that are safe for sensitive electronics.
+There is an output indicator that doubles as a blink hour meter, registering 100 hour blocks up to 500 hours.
 And there’s an oil indicator that shuts the engine off if the oil gets too low.
 Nice!

 The silver model has a bonded neutral.
-This means if you want to power a building through a transfer switch, either the switch needs to be GFCI compatible, or you need to un-bond the neutral from the generator frame.
+Meaning, if you want to power a building through a transfer switch there are a couple of caveats: either the transfer switch needs to be GFCI compatible or you need to un-bond the neutral from the generator frame.

 The black model has a floating neutral.
-If you want to use it with an inline GFCI switch you’ll need to bond the neutral to ground at the panel.
+So if you want to use it with an inline GFCI switch you’ll need to bond the neutral to ground at the panel.
 This can be done by plugging a neutral-ground bonding plug into any free receptacle.

-The last difference is only the black model accepts Honda’s heater kit.
-It installs into the crank case breather tube to prevent it from icing up and restricting the generator’s air supply in “certain cold weather conditions.”
+The last difference is, only the black model accepts Honda’s heater kit, which installs into the crank case breather tube.
+The heater is a coil that prevents icing and restriction of the generator’s air supply in “certain cold weather conditions.”

 Run Time and Noise